marmelab/Raphael.InlineTextEditing/README.md

 Functions
 ---------
 #### `startEditing()`
-Hide initialized text and add HTML input text at the same position
+Hide initialized text and add HTML input text at the same position.

 Returns this text field.